Satan offered Jesus unlimited political power for his messianic mission if only he accepted the Devil as his overlord.

 can refer to the entire physical world if not the creation itself.
 Effectively,

-Satan is offering him the “kingdom of God,” the very thing he has come to
+Satan was offering the “kingdom of God,” the very thing Jesus came to

 inaugurate.

-in Luke, the Tempter boasts that he can give Jesus “all this
+version, the Tempter boasted that he could give Jesus “all this

-authority” if only he acknowledges Satan’s overlordship, and he declares that “it
+authority” if only he acknowledged Satan’s overlordship, and he claimed that “it

 has been delivered to me, and to whomsoever I will, I give it.”

-dispute his right to dispense political power.
-And if Satan received this
+did NOT dispute the Devil’s right to dispense political power.
+And if Satan

-authority from a higher source (“it has been delivered to me”), that can
+received this authority from a higher source (“it has been delivered to me”),

-only be God.
-Most likely, behind his claim is the original fall of man.
-His rulership
+that could only be God.
+Most likely, behind his claim is the original fall of

-To acquire this awesome power, Jesus must “render
+To acquire this awesome power, Jesus had to

-homage” to the Devil.
-The Greek verb denotes the sense of giving homage or
+“render homage” to the Devil.
+The Greek verb denotes the sense of giving

-allegiance to someone or something, and not the modern western idea of “worship”
+homage or allegiance to someone or something, and not the modern Western idea

-in a religious sense.
-Thus, to gain universal sovereignty it is necessary for
+of “worship” in a religious sense.
+Thus, at least according to Satan, to gain universal

-the Messiah to acknowledge Satan as his sovereign.
+sovereignty it was necessary for the Messiah to acknowledge him as his sovereign.

 MESSIAH